 What is an equitable assessment?

-If other similar properties in your area are assessed below their market values, then your property should also be under its market value.
+If other similar properties in your area are assessed below their market values, then it may be equitable for your property to also be under its market value.

-- The majority of houses in your neighbourhood are assessed 15% below their market values.
+- The majority of commercial buildings in your municipality are assessed 15% below their market values.

 - To be fair or equitable, your assessment should also be approximately 15% below your property's market value.